feathersui/feathersui-starling/documentation/help/markdown/extending-themes-v1.md

 this.addChild( button );
 ```

-In the code above, we've added the `“my-custom-button”` name to the button.
+In the code above, we've added the `"my-custom-button"` name to the button.
 We can now use this name when we create our extended theme.
 As you can see, it is just a string.
 The only restriction is that names cannot contain spaces.

 Names only work when added to a component *before* it is added to the stage for the first time.
 You **cannot** change names later to give a component a different skin.